kishmakov/magnaura/README.md

 ## Purpose

-Kitchen is an entity which is responsible for operating recipe.
-Each recipe is supposed to accept some number of products and produce some other number of products.
+Kitchen is an entity which is responsible for making products.
+There is some product, which plays the role of the "recipe" at them moment of creation.
+It is supposed to accept some number of incoming products and produce some other number of products.

 ## Technology